Kyle Lowry NBA Playoffs Player Props: Heat vs. Knicks

 Kyle Lowry Insights vs. the Knicks

-- The Knicks allow 42 rebounds per game, ranking seventh in the NBA.
+- Conceding 42.0 rebounds per game, the Knicks are the seventh-ranked team in the league.

-- The Knicks are the 13th-ranked team in the league, allowing 25.1 assists per game.
+- Conceding 25.1 assists per contest, the Knicks are the 13th-ranked squad in the league.

-- The Knicks are the 25th-ranked squad in the league at allowing threes, conceding 13 made 3-pointers per game.
+- In terms of 3-pointers, the Knicks are 25th in the NBA, conceding 13.0 makes per contest.

 Kyle Lowry vs. the Knicks